ajrosen/icalPal/README.md

 Each item to be printed is a new [RDoc::Markup::Document](https://ruby-doc.org/stdlib-2.6.10/libdoc/rdoc/rdoc/RDoc/Markup/Document.html).

-When using one of the <em>separate by</em> options, a section header is added first.
+When using one of the _separate by_ options, a section header is added first.
 The section contains:

 * [RDoc::Markup::BlankLine](https://ruby-doc.org/stdlib-2.6.10/libdoc/rdoc/rdoc/RDoc/Markup/BlankLine.html)
   (unless this is the first section)